The best Scottish islands…

 The Isle of Islay – go beyond the distilleries

 Islay might be more famous for its eight whisky distilleries than its wildlife, but this Scottish island is a binocular wielders paradise.
 The best way to discover Islay is to head out to its remote peninsulas and brave the often wild weather – don’t worry, you will always have a whisky distillery nearby to warm you up!
+Make sure you step into an Islay pub (try the public bar at the Bowmore Hotel) and you will be welcomed with typical loud, noisy and nosy Scottish west coast charm.
+You probably won’t understand a word of what anyone is saying, don’t worry, I am not sure the locals do either!

 - Walk the cliffs of the OA – drive out on to the remote Mull of OA from Port Ellen where you can walk to the American Monument along the OA cliffs.
 Look for sea eagles soaring overhead and wild goats ambling across the path.
 Back at Port Ellen, walk to the lighthouse and Singing Sands, keeping an eye out for dolphins in the bay!